SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 Pass this `BooleanFilter` - the one from `ORM`, since we're using the Doctrine ORM - because we want to allow the user to filter on a boolean field.

-The second thing you need top ass is `properties` set to an array of which fields or properties you want to search on.
+The second thing you need top pass is `properties` set to an array of which fields or properties you want to use this filter on.
 Set this to `isPublished`.

 ## Using the Filter in the Request

-All right, let's go back to our documentation and check out the GET collection endpoint.
-When we try it out... there's a new `isPublished` field!
+All right!
+Go back to the documentation and check out the GET collection endpoint.
+When we try this... there's a new `isPublished` field!
 First, just hit "Execute" without setting that.
 When we scroll all the way down, there we go!
 `hydra:totalItems: 40`.
 Now set `isPublished` to `true` and try it again.

 Yes!
 We have `hydra:totalItems: 16`.
 It's alive!
-And check out *how* the filtering
-happens: it's dead simple via a query parameter: `isPublished=true`.
+And check out *how* the filtering happens.
+It's dead simple via a query parameter: `isPublished=true`.
 Oh, and it gets cooler.
 Look at the response: we have `hydra:view`, which shows the pagination and now we *also* have a new `hydra:search`.
 Yea, API Platform actually *documents* this new way of searching right in the response.
-This basically says:
+It's saying:

 > Hey, if you want, you can add a `?isPublished=true` query parameter to filter
 > these results.